-The idea of hypertext fiction has been proposed and discredited.
-It had been discussed and debated much more frequently, it seems, than the idea has been actually put into practice.
+The idea of hypertext literature has been proposed and discredited.
+It has been discussed and debated much more frequently, it seems, than the idea has been actually put into practice.
 Hypertext literature is created on occasion but meets with critical disagreement, and it seems the critics are the only people reading.

 Internet technology was originally used for government and academic purposes.
 Sets of specialized information were brought together in the form of cross-referenced networks.
 Academics soon brought their critical attention to the possible structures of information.
 How can information be arranged into more useful structures?
 What are the implications of these new structures?